Geometry and topology of geometric limits I: Main results

-Now, we turn to stating our main results.
-The first theorem, Theorem A, says that every geometric limit of Kleinian surface groups isomorphic to $\pi_1(S)$ has a bi-Lipschitz model which admits decomposition into standard blocks, and can be embedded into $S \times \reals$.
+Now, we are going to state our main results.
+The first theorem, Theorem A, says that every geometric limit of Kleinian surface groups isomorphic to $\pi_1(S)$ has a bi-Lipschitz model which admits a decomposition into standard blocks, and can be embedded topologically into $S \times (0,1)$.
 This gives also necessary conditions which hyperbolic 3-manifolds corresponding to geometric limits of Kleinian surface groups must satisfy.
 Before stating the theorem, we shall explain terms which will be used in the statement.
 A detailed account of these notions can be found in Section \ref{SS_EIBM}.
-A \emph{brick} $B$ is a 3-manifold homeomorphic to $F\times J$ for a compact connected surface $F$ and an interval $J$ which is either closed or half-open.
-A \emph{brick manifold} is a union of countably many bricks $F_n\times J_n$ which are glued each other along essential subsurfaces on their fronts $F_n\times \part J_n$.
+A \emph{brick} $B$ is a 3-manifold homeomorphic to $F\times J$ for a compact connected essential subsurface $F$ and an interval $J$ which is either closed or half-open.
+A \emph{brick manifold} is a union of countably many bricks $F_n\times J_n$ which are glued to each other along essential subsurfaces on their fronts $F_n\times \part J_n$.

-In a brick manifold, we consider to give the end of a half-open brick either a conformal structure at infinity or an ending lamination (\ie a filling geodesic lamination).
+In a brick manifold, we consider to attach to the end of each half-open brick either a conformal structure at infinity or an ending lamination (\ie a filling geodesic lamination).
 We call the brick geometrically finite in the former case and simply degenerate in the latter.
 Each half-open end of a brick constitutes an end of $M$, and the end is called geometrically finite or simply degenerate accordingly.
+The ending lamination or the conformal structure attached there is called the end invariant.
 The union of ideal boundaries on which conformal structures are given is called the boundary at infinity of $M$, and is denoted by $\partial_\infty M$.
 A brick manifold endowed with these end invariants is called {\em a labelled brick manifold}.